-If you want more storage space or if you want to keep your videos longer, you can pay $10 for thirty days of recordings up to 10 GB.
-You can also get 100 GB of storage for 60 days by paying only $15 a month.
+If you want more storage space or if you want to keep your videos longer, you can pay an extra for thirty days of recordings up to 10 GB.
+You can also get 100 GB of storage for 60 days by paying a bit more per month.

-Arlo Q also offers continuous video recording, where you will have to pay $9.99 per month for 14 days of continuous recording or pay $19.99 for 30 days.
+Arlo Q also offers continuous video recording, for 14 days of continuous recording or pay once for 30 days.

 What could be better

 While the video quality is great for Arlo Q, the audio quality was not consistent.
 There are times when it was difficult to make out words during a live feed.
 The Arlo Q does not have integrations with other devices, and does not even have its own IFTTT channel.

 With the Arlo Q and the Nest Cam being the same price, how do you choose?

 Design-wise, the Nest Cam might be more futuristic looking with its sleek black case.
 It also looks more elegant and durable than the Arlo Q. But the Arlo Q is not too shabby.

 Handling both, however, you would notice that it is easier to position the Nest Cam at any angle you would want than the Arlo Q. In the end, design choice is a matter of taste, and both the Arlo Q and the Nest Cam are very eye-catching and easy to blend with your existing décor.

 As a security camera, both the Arlo Q and the Nest Cam are very capable.
 Both have HD resolutions and wide fields of view.